- AirFinder Products

 IOT asset tracking solutions speed up this process significantly.
 By continuously recording location and movement within the factory, expeditors can significantly speed up their activities.
 Your team also can often save time spent provisioning.

 Many asset monitoring IOT platforms can be configured to automatically send out warnings or notices with location information when a certain asset has not moved to the next stage in a certain amount of time.

 Floor teams are busy.
 Notifications that a part is ready to move to the next stage or an alert that it has sat in a rework station for hours can be the right reminder they need to keep your processes moving and efficient.
-Real-time location information enables expeditors to address the most impactful problems as they occur.
+Information from a Real-Time Location System (RTLS) enables expeditors to address the most impactful problems as they occur.

 Active based real-time location systems don’t require assets to pass through specific gates that are common in passive RFID deployments.
 You deploy forklifts, walkie stackers, side loaders, and other equipment where they’re needed.
 If a tracking system doesn't cover the whole facility, location data for important equipment can be missed, since the most efficient usage or immediate need doesn’t always involve running past a fixed location so that an old RFID gate could track them.